-This information memorandum dated 23 November 2023 (Memorandum) is issued and made available by Fidante Partners Limited (ABN 94 002 835 592, AFSL 234668) (Fidante Partners, we, our, us, Responsible Entity) as responsible entity of the Ares Diversified Credit Fund (Fund) in relation to the offer by Fidante Partners of units in the Fund.
+This information memorandum dated 21 November 2024 (Memorandum) is issued and made available by Fidante Partners Limited (ABN 94 002 835 592, AFSL 234668) (Fidante Partners, we, our, us, Responsible Entity) as responsible entity of the Ares Diversified Credit Fund (Fund) in relation to the offer by Fidante Partners of units in the Fund.

 Our ultimate parent is Challenger Limited (ABN 85 106 842 371).
 Fidante is a member of the Challenger Limited group of companies (Challenger Group).
-Fidante is not an authorised deposit-taking institution (ADI) for the purpose of the Banking Act 1959 (Cth), and its obligations do not represent deposits or liabilities of an ADI in the Challenger Group (Challenger ADI) and no Challenger ADI provides a guarantee or otherwise provides assurance in respect of the obligations of Fidante.
 Investments in the Fund are subject to investment risk, including possible delays in repayment and loss of income or principal invested.
 Accordingly, the performance, the repayment of capital or any particular rate of return on your investments are not guaranteed by any member of the Challenger Group.
-We have appointed Ares Australia Management Pty Limited (ABN 51 636 490 732, AFSL 537666) (AAM, Ares Australia Management, or the Manager) as the investment manager of the Fund.
-Ares Management LLC (Ares or the Sub-Adviser) has been appointed as sub-adviser of the Fund.
+We have appointed Ares Australia Management Pty Limited (ABN 51 636 490 732, AFSL 537666) (AWMS, Ares Wealth Management Solutions, or the Manager) as the investment manager of the Fund.
+Ares Capital Management II LLC (Ares or the Sub- Adviser) has been appointed as sub-adviser of the Fund.